-- a) An estimate of the expected instrument channel accuracy performance under both (a) normal SFP level conditions (approximately Level 1 or higher) and (b) at the BDB conditions (i.e., radiation, temperature, humidity, post-seismic and post-shock conditions) that would be present if the SFP level were at the Level 2 and Level 3 datum points. - b) A description of the methodology that will be used for determining the maximum allowed deviation from the instrument channel design accuracy that will be employed under normal operating conditions as an acceptance criterion for a calibration procedure to flag to operators and to technicians that the channel requires adjustment to within the normal condition design accuracy.
+- a) An estimate of the expected instrument channel accuracy performance under both: - i. normal SFP level conditions (approximately Level 1 or higher) and - ii. at the BDB conditions (i.e., radiation, temperature, humidity, postseismic and post- shock conditions) that would be present if the SFP level were at the Level 2 and Level 3 datum points. - b) A description of the methodology to be used for determining the maximum allowed deviation from the instrument channel design accuracy under normal operating conditions.

-(This information was previously requested as RAI-7 in NRC letter dated May 23, 2013)
+(This information was previously requested as RAI-7 in the NRC letter dated August 29, 2013.)